jbensmann/xmouseless/README.md

 # xmouseless

-This program is a replacement for the physical mouse in X11.
+This program is a replacement for the physical mouse in Linux.

 Features:
 - move the mouse with different speeds